idfive/Developer-Documentation/docs/front-end/accessibility.md

 ## Links

+### All links should

+- Use meaningful link text.
+- Avoid the use of text like "click here", per the [w3](https://www.w3.org/QA/Tips/noClickHere).
+- Avoid target _blank whenever possible.
+See below.

 ### Reasons NOT TO open links in a new tab

 - It can be disorienting for people, especially for novice web users or people who have difficulty perceiving visual content.